Social Security

 The amount that’s taken from your check is a percentage of your earnings and subject to change from one year to the next.

-If you’ve ever taken a look at your paycheck, you’ve probably seen the term “FICA” next to some money being taken out of your earnings.
-Since you’re giving a portion of your pay to it, it’s only natural to wonder, “What does FICA mean?”
+If you've ever looked at your paycheck, you've probably seen the term "FICA" next to some money being taken out of your earnings.
+Since you're paying a portion of it, it's only natural to wonder, "What does FICA mean?"

-An abbreviation for the Federal Contributions Insurance Act, FICA is a program that takes money out of a person’s earnings to fund the Social Security and Medicare programs.
-As long as you pay a minimum amount of FICA tax during your working years, you’ll qualify for these benefits when you retire.
+An abbreviation for the Federal Contributions Insurance Act, FICA is a program that takes money from a person's earnings to fund the Social Security and Medicare programs.
+You'll qualify for these benefits when you retire as long as you pay a minimum FICA tax during your working years.

 What Is the Federal Insurance Contributions Act (FICA)?

-At some point in childhood, you were likely assigned a Social Security number, and that number stays with you for your entire life.
+You were likely assigned a Social Security number at some point in childhood, which stays with you for your entire life.
 The government uses this number to track the taxes you pay on the money you earn.

 Although part of your taxes goes toward funding government services, a large portion is set aside for your future.
 This is governed by the Federal Insurance Contributions Act (FICA), which was created to protect U.S. workers.
 Is FICA Social Security?
 Not exactly, but your FICA payments go into the Social Security system.